EnhancedNetwork/TOHE-Docs/GetStarted.md

 4. (Optional) Right click your Among Us.exe and click 'Create shortcut'.
 Move your new shortcut to wherever you can easily access it, such as your Desktop!
 #### You have successfully installed a Dev Build/Canary Build!

-## Dev Builds - Accessible by Contributors Testers, and Sponsors that are at least Insider tier.<br>
+## Dev Builds - Accessible by Contributors, Testers, and Sponsors that are at least Insider tier.<br>
 `NOT FOR DISTRIBUTION`
 - To become a <b>Contributor</b>, you need to help with coding in roles/addons/gamemodes/etc related to the mod
 - To become a <b>Tester</b>, you must be an active content creator with your <b>TOHE videos</b> having 600+ views on average